dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

 * [\#11407 [RyuJIT] Fully enregister structs that fit into a single register when profitable](https://github.com/dotnet/coreclr/issues/11407), also VSO Bug 98404: .NET JIT x86 - poor code generated for value type initialization
   * This is a simple test case that should generate simply `xor eax; ret` on x86 and x64, but instead generates many unnecessary copies.
-It is addressed by full enregistration of structs that fit into a register (see work item 7):
+It is addressed by full enregistration of structs that fit into a register.
+See [Support Full Enregistration of Struct Types](#support-full-enregistration-of-struct-types):

 ```C#
 struct foo { public byte b1, b2, b3, b4; }